 This paper is organized as follows.
-In the following section, we focus on the analysis to the cross section of $e^+e^- \to K^+K^- J/\psi$ (see Sec. \ref{sec2}).
-Based on the fitting results of the cross section, in Sec. \ref{sec3}, we calculate the branching ratios of the involved intermediate charmonium decays to hidden charm channel $K^+K^- J/\psi$ within the charmed meson loop mechanism, and the related discussions are presented.
+In the following section, we focus on the analysis on the cross section of $e^+e^- \to K^+K^- J/\psi$ (see Sec. \ref{sec2}).
+Based on the fitting results of the cross section, in Sec. \ref{sec3}, we calculate the branching ratios of the involved intermediate charmonium decays to the hidden charm channel $K^+K^- J/\psi$ within the charmed meson loop mechanism, and present the related discussions.
 Finally, this work ends with a short summary in Sec. \ref{sec4}.